apsislabs/cf7-gated-content/readme.md

 ## Supported Versions

-We support and test against CF7 versions 4.9, 5.0, and 5.1.
+We support and test against CF7 versions 6.x.
 Earlier or later versions may not behave as expected.

 ## Installation